1. REVIEW FROM FIRST DBS LESSON

 They create accountability and kingdom growth

-Leaders from traditional churches are trained to deliver deductive teaching and training.
+Leaders from traditional churches are trained to deliver top-down deductive teaching and training.
 If that is you then you will need to watch yourself very carefully as you switch over to the new system when working with new believers.
-However, for new disciples it will come naturally, so make it look natural to you too!
+However, for new disciples it will come naturally as it is the normal way people interact and take up new ideas, so make it look natural to you too!

 3. HOW TO USE SCRIPTURE WHEN QUESTIONS COME UP